ubc-library-rc/AI_for_coding/content/3_dummy_data.md

 The most useful fake datasets have a few qualities.
 1. Small
 2. Big differences between treatment groups (to see the difference easily in plots and guarantee a significant result when testing statistical models)
 3. Similar to what your real data look like.
 For example if your data have three treatment groups that were measured on two different days, your fake data should also have this.
-Fake data should also replicate the structure of your data.
+Fake data should also replicate the <strong>structure of your data</strong>.
 So if your real data have measurements for each day in different columns, your fake data should also have that structure.
+The <strong>data type</strong> in your dummy data should also be the same as your real data.
+For example, if a column in your data are numeric, the dummy data should also be numeric.

 ### Let's make one!
 #### in R